-Most of Eden Primary's income is obtained from the Education Funding Agency (EFA) in the form of recurrent grants, some of which are restricted to particular purposes.
-The grants received from the EFA during the year ended 31 August 2016 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+Most of Eden Primary's income is obtained from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, some of which are restricted to particular purposes.
+The grants received from the ESFA during the year ended 31 August 2017 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

-During the year ended 31 August 2016, total expenditure of £1,162k (2015: £1,041k) was met by recurrent grant funding from the EFA together with other incoming resources.
-The excess of income over expenditure for the period (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £72k (2015: £89k).
+During the year ended 31 August 2017, total expenditure of £1,440k (2016: £1,162k) was met by recurrent grant funding from the ESFA together with other incoming resources.
+The excess of expenditure over income for the period (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £66k (2016: excess of income over expenditure of £72k).